-On July 22, 2022, the Company completed the acquisition of Junction Networks, Inc., which does business as OnSIP, a provider of cloud-based phone and unified communications services for small and mid-size businesses.
+On July 22, 2022, the Company completed the acquisition of Junction Networks, Inc. ("OnSIP"), a provider of cloud-based phone and unified communications services for small and mid-size businesses.
 See Note 13: Business Acquisition.

 Fiscal Year.
 The Company's fiscal year ends on January 31.
 References to fiscal 2023 and fiscal 2022 refer to the fiscal year ending January 31, 2023 and the fiscal year ended January 31, 2022, respectively.